Providers of service to survivors of torture may work in the mental health, social service, legal, or medical fields.

 Caring for Survivors of Torture

-Blog for the Refuge Media Project, which is developing a documentary on the healthcare and social service needs of torture survivors in the United States, and on the clinicians and students who are working to meet those needs.
+Blog for the Refuge Media Project, which has released a documentary on the healthcare and social service needs of torture survivors in the United States, and on the clinicians and students who are working to meet those needs.
 The blog provides a public forum where physicians, nurses, psychiatrists and psychologists, social workers, students, attorneys, advocates, community leaders — and survivors themselves — can discuss the problems they face, exchange stories, and develop new ideas and strategies for confronting torture and its impact.
+You can order the film, or find out about screenings near you.

 This one-page document from the ORR describes how refugees, as lawfully present immigrants, are eligible for the same protections and benefits under the Affordable Care Act as U.S. citizens, and what that means for refugees seeking health care.